ldswaby/CMEECourseWork/README.md

 Topics covered:
 * Python program testing, debugging and documentation.
-* How to use Python for retrieving, managing, and analyzing data from local and remote databases. • to automate file handling, string manipulation, and run shell scripts.
+* How to use Python for retrieving, managing, and analyzing data from local and remote databases.
+* How to automate file handling, string manipulation, and run shell scripts.
 * How to use Python for efficient numerical analyses.
 * How to run analyses by patching together R or R + Python scripts and functions.